fa_logo

 "Every so often we used to run into certain errors we called ghost issues.
 Maybe 1 in 30 customers would experience an issue, but narrowing down the root cause was difficult.
 It wasn’t uncommon for us to travel to the customer site and dedicate multiple days to hunting down exactly what took place to cause the issue.
 If I had access to a solution like this, it would have been a game changer.
 I could send this module to the machine site, and it would trigger/save every state change of my ladder logic before and after an event took place.
 This would allow me to remotely investigate/track-down what happened to cause the unexpected behavior and allow me to make the error easily repeatable so that I could improve my code to address the issue moving forward.", said Rob Ruber, senior product manager at Mitsubishi Electric Automation.

-Headquartered in Vernon Hills, Ill., Mitsubishi Electric Automation, Inc. is a U.S. affiliate company of Mitsubishi Electric Corporation.
-It offers a broad product portfolio including programmable automation controllers (PAC), programmable logic controllers (PLC), human machine interfaces (HMI), variable frequency drives (VFD), servo amplifiers and motors, control software, computerized numerical controllers (CNC), motion controllers, robots and low-voltage power distribution products.
-Additional information about Mitsubishi Electric Automation is available at us.mitsubishielectric.com/fa/en/.
+Headquartered in Vernon Hills, Ill., Mitsubishi Electric US, Inc., Industrial Automation Division provides a comprehensive portfolio of industrial automation solutions.
+Offerings include programmable automation controllers (PAC), programmable logic controllers (PLC), human machine interfaces (HMI), variable frequency drives (VFD), servo amplifiers and motors, control software, computerized numerical controllers (CNC), motion controllers, robots and low-voltage power distribution products.
+Additional information about Mitsubishi Electric US, Inc., Industrial Automation Division is available at us.mitsubishielectric.com/fa/en/.

 - Media Contact